destinyae/autodoc/README.md

 ## Contributing

-As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.
+As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.

 For detailed information on how to contribute, see [here](.github/CONTRIBUTING.md).